dupriezt/mytools/README.md

     load.
 ```

-To load this package in every new pharo image, create a `installMyTools.st` file located at `(FileLocator preferences / 'pharo') asFileReference` on your drive (run this expression in a pharo image on your device to get the path) and containing:
+If you want this package to be automatically loaded in every new pharo image, create a `installMyTools.st` file located at `(FileLocator preferences / 'pharo') asFileReference` on your drive (run this expression in a pharo image on your device to get the path) and containing:
 ```Smalltalk
 StartupPreferencesLoader default executeAtomicItems: {
 	StartupAction